ptupitsyn/ptupitsyn.github.io/_posts/2017-09-01-Ignite-NDepend.md

 # Conclusion

 We have explored a small part of issues found by NDepend, and already filed 3 tickets.
 The rule set is incredibly rich and covers many guidelines and best practices.
+I can recommend the tool for project of any size.

-TODO: other features, TeamCity integration, baseline analysis..
+As for Ignite.NET, we have decided to [integrate NDepend](https://issues.apache.org/jira/browse/IGNITE-6382) with our CI pipeline: there is excellent [TeamCity support](https://www.ndepend.com/docs/teamcity-integration-ndepend).